intelops/website/content/english/learning-center/8-internal-guidelines/intelops-frontend/Getting started/Installation/_index.md

 ```bash
 yarn add @intelops/intelops_ui@latest --registry=https://npm.pkg.github.com
 ```
-Aftr installation make sure to check if the latest bersion of the common ui package has been installed under node_modules folder
+After installation make sure to check if the latest version of the common ui package has been installed under node_modules folder.